-How are students thriving in the academic environment?
-Academic stress levels and burnouts are at an all-time high because of the pandemic.
+Talking about academic advising, stress levels and burnouts are at an all-time high because of the pandemic.
 Many students have not enrolled since last school year due to the shift from traditional to online classes.
-This made the situation more complicated for those without a stable internet connection and gadgets.
+This made the situation more complicated, especially for those without a stable internet connection and gadgets.
 Thus, this kind of program is much needed.

-Who Needs Academic Counseling?
+What Is Academic Counseling?

-Academic counselors can help students solve personal or interpersonal relationships.
+Academic advising counselors can help students solve personal or interpersonal relationships.
 Sometimes, that means looking into whether the student’s needs are being met.
-Academic counselors may help facilitate their social needs if they have conflicts with friends, family, or even teachers.
+Academic advising counselors may help facilitate their social needs if they have conflicts with friends, family, or even teachers.

 Helping Students With Learning Disabilities

-Bullying And Harassment
+Bullying And Harassment Affect Performance

 Bullying can inflict long-term emotional damage on an individual and affect their academic performance.
 Students who are bullied are more likely to experience anxiety and depression.